nxfs/SchedulerUtils/README.md

 * `-c 2` create two core cookies and assign them to the spawned threads, round robin
 * `-T 10` kill all spawned threads after 10 seconds
 * `-p 80000 -q 50` set cpu bandwidth period to 80000 us and quota to 50% (cpu util of all threads)
+* `-a` sets cookie affinity.
+This relies on kernel functionality that is not merged upstream: https://github.com/nxfs/linux/tree/v6.8-rc7-affine

 ### qemu/host/run-qemu.sh